cristsanchez/cristsanchez.github.io/pages/research.md

 * Inputs and the School Quality Effects of Targeted Vouchers *(with Gabriel Cañedo Riedel)*

-* Price and Market Segmentation Consequences of Targeted Vouchers *(with Gabriel Cañedo Riedel)*
+* Price and Market Segmentation Consequences of Targeted Vouchers *(with Gabriel Cañedo Riedel and Emiliano Ramírez)*

 * Gender Wage Gap in the Teaching Profession *(with Paola Bordón, Roberto Gillmore and Miguel Sarzosa)*